 - Target Area: You've already completed this in the steps above!

-- Facebook Setup: You'll log in with your personal Facebook account to connect to your Facebook Business Page.
+- Facebook Setup: If you are not already connected, you'll log in with your personal Facebook account to connect to your Facebook Business Page.

-- Design Ad: Here you'll be able to change your ad's imagery and copy.
+- Design Ad: Here you'll be able to change your ad's imagery, copy, and lifetime budget on Facebook.
 Learn more in our creative best practices for storm campaigns.

-- Landing Page: Included with your storm campaign you'll get a dedicated landing page where leads can enter their contact information in exchange for an extreme weather report.
+- Landing Page: Included in your storm campaign is a dedicated landing page where leads can enter their contact information in exchange for an extreme weather report.
 This landing page works seamlessly with your Facebook ads but can also be used for in-person canvassing.
+You can even add your company logo.

 You Launched Your Campaign.
 What's Next?